-- Now, we need to have a least squared regression line on this graph.
-To add this line, right click on any of the data points on the graph and select Add Trendline option.
+- Now, we need to have the least squared regression line on this graph.
+To add this line, right-click on any of the graph’s data points and select Add Trendline option.

-- It will enable you to have a trendline of least square of regression like below.
+- It will enable you to have a trendline of the least square of regression like below.

 - Under the Format Trendline option, check the box for Display Equation on Chart.

-- It enables you to see the equation of least squared regression line on the graph.
+- It enables you to see the equation of the least squared regression line on the graph.

 This is the equation using which we can predict the weight values for any given set of Height values.